endjin/Endjin.RecommendedPractices.NuGet/docs/testing/Testing.md

 This will build the `nupkg` files directly into your local folder.

 Next, decide where you're going to put your local package store.
 It just needs to be a local folder, and it can go wherever you like.
-I'm using `C:\dev\NuGetLocal`.
+The following examples use `C:\dev\NuGetLocal`.
+These commands will create the folder if it doesn't already exist.

 ```
 nuget add Endjin.RecommendedPractices.9.9.9.nupkg -source C:\dev\NuGetLocal